-‘The Voice’ Season 12 Ratings Down: Miley Cyrus & Gwen Stefani To Blame?
+‘The Voice’ Season 12 Ratings Down: Miley Cyrus And Gwen Stefani To Blame?

 As reported by Yahoo!, Gwen sat on Blake’s lap numerous times during the Monday night premiere of The Voice as the couple flirted their way through the episode as they began building their teams, which left some fans of the NBC talent search seriously unimpressed.

-Why do you think ratings for the Season 13 premiere of The Voice were 9 percent lower than the Season 11 premiere in 2016?
-Do you think the coaching shakeup and PDA drama surrounding Blake Shelton, Gwen Stefani and Miley Cyrus may have played a part in the show’s ratings decline?
+Why do you think ratings for the Season 13 premiere of The Voice were nine percent lower than the Season 11 premiere in 2016?
+Do you think the coaching shakeup and PDA drama surrounding Blake Shelton, Gwen Stefani, and Miley Cyrus may have played a part in the show’s ratings decline?

 [Featured Image by Dave Kotinsky/Getty Images for The ONE Campaign and Alberto E. Rodriguez/Getty Images]